AriFordsham/GHCWiki/dev-ops-group-charter.md

 The mission of the GHC DevOps Group is to

-- take leadership of the devops aspects of GHC,
+- to take leadership of the devops aspects of GHC,
 - to resource it better, and
 - to broaden the sense of community ownership and control of GHC.